jeremywangyuan/cloudcomp/final/README.md

 # Final project
-## Flask App with malware image classification by transfer learning using pyspark
+## Flask App with malware classification by transfer learning using PySpark